-Described by Paul Kagan Associates as "one of the broadcast industry's leading dealmakers" and by Radio Business Report as "a preeminent communications lawyer who knows the business of buying and selling radio stations," Mr. Krasnow has represented sellers and buyers of broadcasting, cable and telecommunications properties in transactions totaling well in excess of \$19 billion.
+Described by Paul Kagan Associates as "one of the broadcast industry's leading dealmakers" and by Radio Business Report as "a preeminent communications lawyer who knows the business of buying and selling radio stations," Mr. Krasnow has represented sellers and buyers of broadcasting, cable and telecommunications properties in transactions totaling well in excess of \$24 billion.

 Mr. Krasnow is a past President of the Capitol Hill Bar Association, comprising members of Congress, counsel to committees and staff lawyers.
 He also served as Treasurer and on the Executive Committee of the Federal Communications Bar Association.
-He is the author or co-author of several books, including Profitably Buying and Selling Broadcast Stations, The Politics of Broadcast Regulation, 100 Ways to Cut Legal Fees and Manage Your Lawyer, A Candidate's Guide to the Law of Political Broadcasting, An Insider's Guide To Radio Station Acquisition Contracts and FCC Lobbying: A Handbook of Insider Tips and Practical Advice and has written over 250 articles and monographs on communications law and FCC decision making.
+He is the author or co-author of several books, including Profitably Buying and Selling Broadcast Stations, Broadcast Towers: A Step by Step by Step to Making Money on Vertical Real Estate, The Politics of Broadcast Regulation, 100 Ways to Cut Legal Fees and Manage Your Lawyer, A Candidate's Guide to the Law of Political Broadcasting, An Insider's Guide To Radio Station Acquisition Contracts and FCC Lobbying: A Handbook of Insider Tips and Practical Advice and has written over 350 articles and monographs on communications law and FCC decision making.

-Mr. Krasnow is a recipient of the Roscow Barrow Award, COMM/ENT Law Journal, Hastings College of Law for "outstanding achievement in the field of communications," the Distinguished Education Service Award of the Broadcast Education Association for a "significant and lasting contribution to the American system of broadcasting," and the Donald H. McGannon Award of the Office of Communications, United Church of Christ, for "special contributions in advancing the role of women and people of color in the media."
+Mr. Krasnow is a recipient of the Roscoe Barrow Award, COMM/ENT Law Journal, Hastings College of Law for "outstanding achievement in the field of communications," the Distinguished Education Service Award of the Broadcast Education Association for a "significant and lasting contribution to the American system of broadcasting," the Donald H. McGannon Award of the Office of Communications, United Church of Christ, for "special contributions in advancing the role of women and people of color in the media," and the Ward Quaal Pioneer Award of the Broadcasters Foundation of America for "Excellence in Broadcasting."